-Exercise for elderly people done using a chair is an ideal way to exercise gently.
+Exercise for senior people done using a chair is an ideal way to exercise gently.
 Do make sure that the chair is both solid and stable.
 Do not use one with wheels and for these exercises, choosing one without arms is ideal.
 Check that the sizing of the chair is right with your knees bent at right angles.

 Try to do the exercises a few times a week, and gradually increase the amount you do.